Raising a puppy while working is tough, but it can be done.

-Make a low key departure for work.
-Check that he/she is OK via Petcube.
+Make a low-key departure for work.
+Check that they are OK via Petcube.

-Have a friend pop in to give he/she a comfort break.
-For a 10-week old puppy, make sure this is at least every 3 hours.
-Take your pup to the potty training spot (by this time they should be busting), praise and reward when they go.
+Have a friend pop in to give them a comfort break.
+For a 10-week-old puppy, make sure this is at least every 3 hours.
+Take your pup to the potty training spot (by this time they should be busting), and praise and reward when they go.

 Play with your pup and then settle them back down into the crate.

-Repeat this through the day until you return home from work.
+Repeat this throughout the day until you return home from work.

 5 Puppy House Training Tactics

 Don’t expect too much too soon from your puppy.
-Few puppies have any bladder control before 8 weeks of age, which is when training starts.
+Few puppies have any bladder control before 8 weeks of age (and this basically answers the question "can I leave my 8 week old puppy home alone?"), which is when training starts.

 1. Set Up for Success